YehudaShapira/xv6-explained/Explanations.md

 `ilock` is a *soft* lock, that doesn't do this stuff.
 We don't disable interrupts, and instead of spinning, we do `sleep` (so we're not hogging CPU while waiting for acquiring).

+###*Reading from the disk*

+Every inode on the disk has a vector of `addrs`.
+Every entry points at a single block on the disk.

+The first 12 entries are *direct* pointers.
+The 13th points to a block that serves as vector of pointers.
+That is, the last pointer is a pointer to pointers.

+It turns out there's actually a reason for having the inode data be partially direct and partially indirect:

+* We have the direct blocks because reading from the indirect blocks cost an extra read for each block.
+* We have the indirect blocks because the direct blocks are a waste of space for small files.